 To make sure you can have a pet while renting, check the rules in your state/territory, as there are some differences throughout Australia.
 In general, residential tenancy laws do not mention pet ownership, which leaves landlords free to insert a ‘no pets’ clause in the tenancy agreement.
 Before signing a lease and moving in with your pet, you may need the consent of your landlord.
-You should also check that any ‘no pet’ clause in the tenancy agreement has been crossed out (or that it is otherwise stated that pets are allowed) and whether the agreement specifies the number or type of pets and where they can be kept (indoors or outdoors only).
+If you have the consent of your landlord to have a pet, you should check that any ‘no pet’ clause in the tenancy agreement has been crossed out (or that it is otherwise stated that pets are allowed) and whether the agreement specifies the number or type of pets and where they can be kept (indoors or outdoors only).

 Another issue arises with strata title properties.
 This refers to units or townhouses with shared areas such as foyers, driveways and gardens that are managed by an owners’ corporation.
 Owners’ corporations have their own rules about pets which you must comply with, so your landlord should provide you with these.
 In some instances, owners’ corporations prohibit pets altogether.
 However, in some jurisdictions such as the Australian Capital Territory, an owners’ corporation cannot unreasonably withhold consent to keep a pet.
 Even when pets are allowed in rental properties, owners may be in breach of the tenancy agreement if their pet(s) are considered to cause excessive noise or other forms of nuisance to neighbours or have damaged property.

 If your landlord initially refuses to allow pets, it may be possible to negotiate the matter.
-This can be assisted by showing a photograph or introducing your pet and providing a ‘pet resumè’.
-The resumè should include your pet’s name, species/breed, age, council registration, microchip number, references from previous landlords or neighbours, and a description of their health status (de-sexing, vaccination and parasite prevention records), temperament and training.
+This can be assisted by showing a photograph or introducing your pet and providing a ‘pet résumé’.
+The résumé should include your pet’s name, species/breed, age, council registration, microchip number, references from previous landlords or neighbours, and a description of their health status (de-sexing, vaccination and parasite prevention records), personality and training.

 Consent to rent a property with a pet can never be refused to owners of assistance dogs.